What is hate crime?

 Impact on victims

-Hate crime can have significant impact on the victims, their families and their community including anxiety, depression and fear to leave the house.
+Hate crime can have significant impact on the victims, their families and their community including anxiety, depression and fear of leaving their house.

 We should never underestimate the effects of hate crime as they impact people in different ways.
 Hate crime can have physical and psychological effects and can seriously affect the mental health and ability to cope of the person who is targeted.
 As hate crime targets a person because of who they are, the impact has been known to be significantly more traumatic than a similar crime without the hate motivation; a person targeted for being themselves cannot change to prevent further attacks.